 On top of this we have got the rebranded fire services levy and we have got the increases to land tax.
 All of these cost-of-living pressures are falling on renters who cannot afford to stay.
-There would not be a week go past when my electorate officers are not dealing with people who have been in rental properties who have been forced out of their rental property due to the rental increases and the cost of living, because government policy has reduced the pool of rental properties that are available.
+Not a week goes past in which my electorate officers are not dealing with people who have been in rental properties but have been forced out of their rental property due to the rental increases and the cost of living, because government policy has reduced the pool of rental properties that are available.
 They have policy in place that reduces the pool.
 Families who once had very stable private rentals are now finding themselves either homeless or pushed into crisis accommodation - if they are lucky.
 Others are still looking down the barrel of eviction, as I stand here now.
 It is just a joke.
 Housing has been a disaster in my patch.
 It has been an absolute disaster.
 And the minister, when asked about this, simply says, 'We've built 34 new homes in this electorate or that electorate.'
 She will not go into the detail that they have demolished or sold off 40.
-That does not come into the argument - do not want to talk about that, do not want to know about that - 'We've just built new ones,' but there is no net gain.
-We will just tell the community half the fluffy story that we want to tell them.
+That does not come into the argument.
+They do not want to talk about that and do not want to know about that: 'We've just built new ones.'
+But there is no net gain: 'We'll just tell the community half the fluffy story that we want to tell them.'

 The MPI talks about jobs.
 Let us talk about jobs in my electorate and many other areas of rural and regional Victoria, and I will start on the timber industry.
 We have the Intergovernmental Panel on Climate Change.
 They are the world-leading authority on this.
-The Intergovernmental Panel on Climate Change tells us in its papers in several different documents that it has released that we should be building everything with wood as a climate change mitigation measure, and they say that because it is the only renewable carbon-storing building product that we have, and we have got a few builders on our side of the chamber who will tell you that - it is the only carbon-storing renewable building product that we have.
+The Intergovernmental Panel on Climate Change tells us in its papers in several different documents that it has released that we should be building everything with wood as a climate change mitigation measure.
+They say that because it is the only renewable carbon-storing building product that we have, and we have got a few builders on our side of the chamber who will tell you that.
+It is the only carbon-storing renewable building product that we have.
 The Intergovernmental Panel on Climate Change says we should be using a mixture of plantation timber and native forest timber harvested on a sustainable basis.
 The Intergovernmental Panel on Climate Change says that.
-So, what do we do in response to that?
+What do we do in response to that?
 We close our native timber industry.
-We close it down - and not only do we close it down.
-The hypocrisy is incredible from this government, because they are happy to have government MPs standing at the new Altona Pier and government MPs standing on the new St Kilda Pier built with hardwood imported from other states because you have closed down our native timber industry here in Victoria.
+We close it down.
+And not only do we close it down - the hypocrisy is incredible from this government.
+You are happy to have government MPs standing at the new Altona Pier and the new